-SAC will meet during the month of September to review last year's plan and make adjustments as necessary for the 2015 - 2016 school year.
+SAC will meet during the month of September to review last year's plan and make adjustments as necessary for the 2016 - 2017 school year.

+This SIP was developed based on the 2016-2017 school data.
+All data was analyzed through the Performance Matters website.
 The goals of the school improvement plan are discussed with the entire SAC for revisions and approval.
 The SIP is revisited throughout the school year for implementation purposes.
+Parents have been invited to SIP planning meetings.